 A high ceiling is a nice feature in any sized home, but for small designs it can add much needed space.
-The standard course size for a ceiling is 28c, so for high ceilings we recommend going to 31c or higher.

 If you’re looking for a cost saving approach, you can install a recessed ceiling in parts of the house.
 This is where you take the central portion of the ceiling and make it higher than the surrounding area.
 It’s all about perspective and a smaller space can gain the appearance of being bigger through this visual trick.